 Keep practicing that eye contact.
 You and your partner can enjoy it, have your bond strengthened, and enjoy a flirtatious aspect of the relationship as well.

-Even if you're not in a long-term relationship, remember that eye contact is a great way to flirt, to show attraction, and to get the person's attention.
+Even if you're not in a long-term relationship, remember that eye contact is a great way to flirt, show attraction, and get the person's attention.
 Eye contact opens you up to the possibility of a happy relationship full of vigor, life, and a strong bond between the two of you.

-So, use your eyes, no matter where you are at in a relationship.
+So, use your eyes, no matter where you are in a relationship.
 Let your attraction be known and open up those windows to your soul.